b3tinsky/---Orange-Compiler/README.md

 - Added input_17
 - Added a basic test for quadruple generation, to see if correct order, precedence, associativity and generation are achieved.

+---

+### 📆 September 27 🕓 17:19
+- Added input_18
+- Added another test similar to test_17 just to keep check of associativity, order of operations, parenthesis and quadruple generation, but with a different input

 # Reference